muchukotavijay/query-parser/README.md

 Follow these steps to set up the project:

 1. Clone the repository:

    ```bash
    git clone https://github.com/muchukotavijay/query-parser.git
    ```
-2. Clone the repository:
+2. Navigate to the project directory:

    ```bash
    cd query-parser
    ```
-3. Clone the repository:
+3. Install the dependencies:

    ```bash
    npm install
    ```